patriksvensson/dotnet-example/README.md

 ## Conventions

-The convention is simple, if there is an `examples` folder in the directory the tool is executed in, it will fetch all csproj files and find the best match to the query.
+The convention is simple, if there is an `examples` or `samples` folder in the directory the tool is executed in, it will fetch all csproj files and find the best match to the query.

 ## Example settings